Lofia/Article_Crowdsourcing/crawler/README.md

 ---
 ### 11-22-2022
 Since the 188 peer-reviewed articles are considered CrowdEpi, we could seperate the 63 articles into 2 groups (CrowdEpi vs Control): take the files in 188 and 63 as CrowdEpi while the files in 63\188 as Control.
 And the updated analysis and comparison is here: [View it here](Key_Words_Analysis.md).

-Read the article related to Covid-19: [A multinational Delphi consensus to end the COVID-19 public health threat](https://www.nature.com/articles/s41586-022-05398-2).
+Meanwhile, read the article related to Covid-19: [A multinational Delphi consensus to end the COVID-19 public health threat](https://www.nature.com/articles/s41586-022-05398-2).